Pecsavi/Launcher/README.md

 ## Usage

-1. Place your external tools in subfolders under `C:\Program Files (x86)\RstabExternal`.
+1. Place your external tools in subfolders under the installation folder.
 2. Optionally include a `description.txt` file in each subfolder for tool descriptions.
 3. Run the launcher to see and start the tools.
 4. Drag files into the window to store and reopen them later.

 ## License

 This project is released as open source and is publicly available.